biomejs/setup-biome/README.md

   with:

     # The version of the Biome CLI to install.
-    # This input is optional and defaults to "latest".
+    # This input is optional and by default the version will be automatically
+    # detected from the project's dependencies.
+If no version is found in the
+    # project's dependencies, the latest version of the Biome CLI will be installed.
     # Example values: "1.5.1", "latest"
-    version: "latest"
+    version: ""

     # The GitHub token to use to authenticate GitHub API requests.
     # This input is optional and defaults to the job's GitHub token.